trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

 ```
    run_demo("out")
 ```
-where `out` specifies the folder where the resulting mesh and TecPlot files will be saved.
+where `"out"` specifies the folder where the resulting mesh and TecPlot files will be saved.

 The second example builds a new project consisting of an outer, circular boundary, and an inner boundary in the shape of an ice cream cone.
 The "verbose" version of the script is given below.